brandonlieng/DADAbase/README.md

 <hr>

 ### IV.
 Import novel sequence variants
 Now that we have our data frame of novel sequence variants, we can convert them into a matrix that will be standard for DADAbase to import.
 This matrix will come with columns for you to add annotation information.
 Load your novel data frame and known data frame into two import frames with `DADAbase.prepareSeqs(seqtab.removed, seqtab.known)` and store it into another variable.
-An example: `seqtab.import <- DADAbase.prepareNovelSeqs(seqtab.removed)`. seqtab.import holds a list containing two data frames.
+An example: `seqtab.import <- DADAbase.prepareSeqs(seqtab.removed, seqtab.known)`. `seqtab.import` holds a list containing two data frames.
+If you don't provide a known sequence data frame, `seqtab.import` will only be one data frame of prepared novel seqs.
 <hr>

 ### V. Adding annotations, tool information, and grouping information
-We now have two data frames with six columns.
+We now have two data frames-- one with six columns and another with two-- or we have one data frame of novel sequences.

 #### a.
 Novel Sequence Preparation
 The first column should already be populated with novel sequence variants.
 The remaining five columns are for matching taxonomy, taxonomic assignment tool information, primer and annealing temperature information, associated DOIs, and run/group number information.